Bramah lock: Design

 The Bramah lock used a cylindrical key and keyhole, as does the current lock.
 The end of the key has a number of slots of different depths which, when inserted into the lock and pressed against spring tension, would depress a number of wafers to a specified depth and enable the key to turn and open the lock.
 The original shared some similarities with a modern tubular pin tumbler lock, but used fixed wafers instead of two-part pins.
 The original Bramah lock had 18 different wafers, which allowed for 470 million possible permutations.

 The lock's innovative design presented a unique engineering challenge to create tools capable of making the different parts involved.
 Bramah worked extensively with an engineer named Henry Maudslay to create a number of different machine tools for working with the cylindrical key and lock.

-Today
+Location

 The Bramah company is currently based in Fitzrovia, London and Romford, Essex.
 Though no longer thought to be completely unpickable, the venerable design is still sold as a very secure lock.